The 13 Areas of Diversity Every Recruiter Needs to Know

 Posted by Chris Platts on 13 August 2020

-Diversity often tends to be a buzzword many companies put at the forefront of their recruitment campaigns and employer branding strategies.
+Diversity is often a buzzword many companies use to promote their recruitment campaigns and employer branding strategies.

-At the same time, the hunt for diversity first and foremost leans toward racial diversity.
-Many businesses believe they have diverse teams if it is diverse in the color of people’s skin.
+At the same time, the hunt for diversity, first and foremost, leans toward racial diversity.
+Many businesses believe they have diverse teams if they are diverse in the colour of people’s skin.

 Incorrect.

 Diversity does not stop at race.
-Diversity covers many areas and having a truly diverse workforce can do so much more than add to your employer branding.
+Diversity covers many areas, and a truly diverse workforce can do much more than add to your employer branding.

 Why is diversity important in the workplace?